bandhanEA/she-builds-with-ai-wtm-2024/README.md

 - After through testing and updates, we deployed the application to Google Cloud Cloud Run.

 ### How does NomadNari currently work?
-- The user inputs their prefernces on the form including location, dates, accomodations, travel, etc.
+- The user inputs their preferences on the form including location, dates, accommodations, travel, etc.
 - This data is fed into the Gemini model along with some Prompts to generate a travel guide for the user

 ### Challenges we ran into?